 Quail feather meaning

 As many believe that feathers signify the presence of our spiritual guides, finding them in your path is perhaps a message of safety not just from the Divine, but also from our departed loved ones.
-Typically sporting a mix of white, black, brown, gray, and, at times, blue feathers, the quail’s plumage sends a powerful message of love, peace, and protection.
+Typically sporting a mix of white, black, brown, grey (see also our post grey feather meaning), and, at times, blue feathers, the quail’s plumage sends a powerful message of love, peace, and protection.
 Spotting them in times of adversity and misfortune implies that your hardships will all be over soon.
 It also means that your spirit animal has given you the wisdom to welcome new ideas that are about to come your way.

 While the quail would often arrive to awaken your power of deep intuition, its feather tells us to be more understanding of your flaws and imperfections as well as those of others.
 Featuring an extremely recognizable plumage atop its head, it signifies our innate beauty and charm, as well as our ability to use our creativity and imagination to turn our visions into reality.